American Families United Act: Job creator denied path to stability

 A former public school teacher from Philadelphia owns a commercial and residential construction with her husband, an undocumented Brazilian man.
 Despite being married for over twenty years, their only options are to live without legal status together in the United States or face a ten-year exile abroad.
 Together, they have three adult U.S. citizen children.
 In a 2024 economic briefing sponsored by the American Business Immigration Coalition (ABIC) and U.S. Senator Dick Durbin, the Pennsylvanian criticized the Biden administration for disparities between the treatment of newly-paroled immigrants and long-established mixed-status families.

-Grassroots Origins
+Grassroots origins

 AFU members and supporters in Ionia, Michigan in July 2023.

+American Families United

-The AFU Act has origins with the national grassroots nonprofit organization American Families United (AFU) and affiliated entity, AFU Action.
+The AFU Act has origins with the national grassroots nonprofit organization American Families United] (AFU) and affiliated entity AFU Action.

 AFU was founded in 2006 to represent the interests of United States citizens who are married to foreign nationals.
 By 2006, affects of the implementation of IRAIRA spurred the creation of such an organization.
 In addition to legislative solutions, AFU works directly with presidential administrations and advocates in the press and on social media.

+Collateral Damage

+In December 2025, American Families United released Collateral Damage, a study providing the first systematic data on the population affecting by the proposed legislation.
+Unlike previous estimates focused solely on deportation, the survey identified that nearly 20% of mixed-status couples are already separated, with 8.4% of U.S. citizens living in "forced exile" abroad to remain with their spouses.
+The data challenged the "marriage of convenience" narrative, revealing that the average couple had been married for 13.1 years and raising 2.1 children, a rate higher than the national average.
+Economically, the report highlighted "occupational complementarity," finding that while noncitizen spouses were concentrated in labor-shortage sectors like construction (41.9%), their U.S. citizen partners most often worked in healthcare (21.8%) and education (12.4%).

 AFU members and supporters outside of the U.S. Capitol Building in August 2024.